 ON INTERACTING WITH STUDENTS:

 As an undergraduate instructor, I necessarily spend a great deal of time hanging out with young people.
 They frequently ask blunt and direct questions.
-I appreciate that they challenge the “textus receptus,” the assumptions of our field, and ask jarring questions that I have be able to answer.
+I appreciate that they challenge the “textus receptus,” the assumptions of our field, and ask jarring questions.
 The students force me to deal with the foundations of things, and make me question why I believe what I believe?

 ADVICE FOR PROSPECTIVE STUDENTS:

 Read broadly and not just what’s required.
 Read in the sidebar.
 Develop your own sense of curiosity and chase it.
 Learn to write, write frequently, share your writing with others, develop your skills, and get some critique.